 Google’s data centre investments in EU since 2007 exceed EUR 4.3b

-Google has invested heavily in data centres and fibre infrastructure in Europe, resulting in widespread benefits for the whole region.
+Google has invested heavily in data centers and fibre infrastructure in Europe, resulting in widespread benefits for the whole region.

-The global giant currently operates hyperscale data centres in four European countries, including St. Ghislain-Mons in Belgium, Hamina-Kotka in Finland, Dublin in Ireland and Eemshaven-Gorningen in the Netherlands.
+The global giant currently operates hyperscale data centers in four European countries, including St. Ghislain-Mons in Belgium, Hamina-Kotka in Finland, Dublin in Ireland and Eemshaven-Gorningen in the Netherlands.

-According to a report released from Copenhagen Economics, Google has made a EUR 4.3 billion data centre-related investment into Europe since 2007.
+According to a report released from Copenhagen Economics, Google has made a EUR 4.3 billion data center-related investment into Europe since 2007.

 Copenhagen measured the extent to which these investments converted into benefits for European societies and economies, finding as main results that:

-- Google’s data centre investments have supported 6,600 jobs per year on average (full-time equivalents).
+- Google's data center investments have supported 6,600 jobs per year on average (full-time equivalents).

-Copenhagen Economics says the benefits of these data centres for local communities across the EU is immense.
+Copenhagen Economics says the benefits of these data centers for local communities across the EU is immense.

-First, data centres create jobs in remote areas that include IT technicians, electrical and mechanical engineers, catering, facilities and security staff.
+First, data centers create jobs in remote areas that include IT technicians, electrical and mechanical engineers, catering, facilities and security staff.